Maplelei1/BIOF501Proj/README.md

 Standard Operating Procedure Template

+As part of your project, you must:
+◦ Describe the dataset, providing full accession details, number of individuals in the cohort, type of data (DNA, RNA, methylation, etc) and other relevant metadata ◦ Some tools may accept several datasets or types (be specific and document flexibility) ◦ Clearly define your control and test groups
+◦ Clearly state your hypothesis, aims and objectives
+◦ Clearly describe your environment (python version, NextFlow version, package versions, etc) Workflow creation

+The Standard Operating Procedure (SOP) must provide details on:
+◦ Information about the pipeline and what it aims to do ◦ Expected results
+◦ Usage instructions so that another person can replicate your results ◦ The setup of the environment as well as package versions so that it can be replicated easily
+◦ Information about the data used in the analysis (source, accession date, number of samples, disease status, etc.)
+◦ Any accessory programs that will be called (including version numbers) Workflow creation
+6

 Background and Rationale
 • include the what’s and why’s – also your aims
 • include any package dependencies that are required (bullet points are ok for this)